AvijitBag07/sample_2024.1/cudaOpenMP_2024.1/guided_CudaOpenMP_SYCLMigration/README.md

    ```
    This step creates a JSON file named compile_commands.json with all the compiler invocations and stores the names of the input files and the compiler options.

 4. Pass the JSON file as input to the Intel® SYCLomatic Compatibility Tool.
 The result is written to a folder named dpct_output.
-The `--in-root` specifies the path to the root of the source tree to be migrated.
-The `--gen-helper-function`  option will make a copy of the dpct header files/functions used in migrated code into the dpct_output folder as include folder.
+The --in-root specifies the path to the root of the source tree to be migrated.
    ```
    c2s -p compile_commands.json --in-root ../../.. --gen-helper-function --extra-arg="-I /oneapi/LatestCompiler/include"
    ```